tdewolff/canvas/README.md

 * Add ArcTo in endpoint format (take begin/end angle and center point)
 * Add function to convert lines to cubic Beziérs to smooth out a path
 * Add offsetting of path (expand / contract), tricky with overlap
-* Implement miter and arcs line join types for stroking

 Optimization